-Whether you spend time adventuring in the treetops on the nation's longest canopy walk, perusing the Midland Area Farmers Market, tantalizing your taste buds at The Table or Gratzi, or venturing out amidst the 1,200-acre haven of woodlands and wetlands that is Chippewa Nature Center, there's much to do, see, taste and remember here.
+Whether you spend time adventuring in the treetops on the nation's longest canopy walk, perusing the Midland Area Farmers Market, tantalizing your taste buds at spots like Gratzi and Molasses, or venturing out amidst the 1,200-acre haven of woodlands and wetlands that is Chippewa Nature Center, there's much to do, see, taste and remember here.

 Here's a sampling of the top things to do in Midland, Michigan:

 Streamside walks along curving pathways, an historic red bridge, jaw-dropping florals and greenery.
 Be sure to enjoy the gorgeous 110-acre Dow Gardens in Midland any time of year!
 Consider Butterflies in Bloom (spring), outdoor movies in the gardens (summer), the poinsettia display and Christmas Walk (winter) and touring The Pines and Alden B. Dow Home & Studio in any season.